 New recycling equipment was installed at a materials recovery facility (MRF) equipment was installed at Tulsa Recycling and Transfer of Tulsa, Oklahoma.
-Prior to installation, the customer was manually sorting 10-12 bales of OCC, old corrugated cardboard, per day.
+Prior to installation, the customer was manually sorting 10-12 bales of old corrugated cardboard (OCC) per day.
 The new MRF equipment was designed to recover old corrugated cardboard, but also recovers plastics, metals, paper print, wood, and non-ferrous metals.

 - inclined conveyor belt with load hopper